spamhaus/rspamd-dqs/README.md

 ## Installation instructions

 First of all, please note that we consider these configuration files as *beta*.
 We did some limited field tests but you are encouraged to keep an eye on the logfiles to spot any possible problem we missed.
-See the **Support** section below to know how to reach us.
+See the [support and feedback](#support-and-feedback) section below to know how to reach us.

 Start with downloading all the needed files: